FarronF/limerick-council-meetings/meetings/2024/07/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - AGM - Meeting of Municipal District of Newcastle West - 26th June 2024.md

 projects in the District.

-The Members thanked Councillor Ruddle for his time as Cathaoirleach and wished him well.--- 2
+The Members thanked Councillor Ruddle for his time as Cathaoirleach and wished him well.
+---
+2

 **1.**